cb-ci/ci-hahs/README.md

 ## Note:

+* The EBS Controller which you want to migrate requires to be online
-The availability zone `us-east-1a` is referenced in the scripts.
+* The availability zone `us-east-1a` is currently referenced in the scripts.
-If you are on another one, please replace it.
+* If you are on another one, please replace it.

 * TODO: replace AZ with a variable

 ## Option 1: Upgrade Controller from EBS to EFS using a EBS Snapshot volume